• Skip to main content

 The property market is currently stable.
 Some areas show promising growth that should offer a good return for investors over the coming years.
 Some favored areas are cities and coastal regions popular with Expats and holidaymakers.

-However, properties in these areas, including Lisbon and Porto, will no longer qualify for the Portugal Golden Visa from January 2022.
+However, properties in these areas, including Lisbon and Porto, will no longer qualify for the Portugal Golden Visa.

 Foreign investors will need to choose properties wisely, but experts believe there will still be quality investment opportunities.